hugeping/www.instead3/content/about.en.md

 INSTEAD was designed to make the textographic games.

-This games are mix of _interactive ficrtion, visual novels and classic point & click adventures_.
+These games are mix of _interactive fiction, visual novels and classic point & click adventures_.

 _Adventure begins!_